 Included in the proposal were cuts to former president Barack Obama’ Clean Power Plan.
 Two weeks later, Trump signed an executive order that would scrap Obama’s plan, which of course does not bode well for the cleantech industry in the US.
 And it doesn’t stop there: in June, Trump announced that the US would be withdrawing from the Paris Climate Accord, and confirmed those plans in August.

-That said, others have opined that the cleantech industry is here to stay, ‘with or without Donald Trump.’
+Still, it’s been opined that the cleantech industry is here to stay, ‘with or without Donald Trump.’

 Clean Energy Canada notes there has been more power brought online from renewables than fossil fuels each year.
 In fact, the three world’s largest electricity markets–China, the US and India–accounted for half of global clean energy investment in 2016–roughly $348 billion.

 “As President Trump decides how to approach clean energy, he will no doubt be informed by two key metrics: the opinion of his supporters and what the sector means for jobs.
 On both counts, the odds are in clean energy’s favour,”Dan Woynillowicz, Policy Director at Clean Energy Canada said in the report.